Search

 Brief history

 Latvia has long been an important trading centre and strategic territory in the Baltic region.
-The various Latvian tribes were self-governing, hailing back to around 2000 BC.
-By the end of the 13th century the territory was conquered by the German Teutonic Knights, who founded Riga in 1202 AD and went on to control the seaboard from Poland to Estonia and inland into Latvia.
-The territory was then controlled by Poland from 1561 (during the reign of Ivan the Terrible) followed by Sweden.
+The various groups of Latvian peoples were self-governing, dating back to around 2000 BC.
+By the end of the 13th century, the territory was conquered by the German Teutonic Knights, who founded Riga in 1202 AD and went on to control the seaboard from Poland to Estonia and inland into Latvia.
+The territory was then controlled by Poland from 1561 (during the reign of Ivan the Terrible), followed by Sweden.

 The Treaty of Versailles then enabled the Latvians to assert their independence briefly for the first time in more than 600 years.
 Russian forces took over power once more just before World War II but were driven out by the Nazi invasion of the Soviet Union in 1941.
 Troops returned to Latvia three years later, to incorporate the country into the Soviet Union along with Estonia and Lithuania as one of the 15 Soviet republics.